kibotu/check-mate/FEATURE_PARITY.md

 Both iOS and Android sample apps now have **identical feature sets** in both their native bridge implementations and their web UI demonstrations.

+### 🎯 Key Achievement: Identical Web Code

+**The `index.html` files are now 100% identical on both platforms!** This demonstrates the core value proposition of the JavaScript bridge:

+✨ **Write once, run everywhere** - The exact same HTML/JavaScript code works identically on both iOS and Android, with the bridge automatically detecting the platform and routing calls appropriately.

+The only difference is that Android loads an external `bridge.js` file while iOS injects the bridge at runtime - but from the web developer's perspective, the API is completely identical.

 ---

 ## 🔌 Bridge Actions (Native Side)